What Employers Say About Enhanced Reporting

 As always, you will only be able to view the notifications associated to your security role(s), but the improved search function will make managing notifications easier and more convenient.

 Employer credits — Some employers who submit payments to NYSLRS using Automated Clearing House (ACH) have found that the amount debited from their account does not match what they calculated as being withheld from their employee’s paychecks.

 - When your report was submitted for posting, NYSLRS did not accept a contribution, loan or service credit payment on behalf of a member because it was not owed; this is considered an “improper withholding”.
 To learn more, view the improper withholdings quick guide ; it will show you how to view any deductions that were identified as improperly withheld, as well as understand how to prevent them in the future.

-- When an employer submits an adjustment to remove pensionable wages from a member’s reported data and requests a refund of the associated contributions, NYSLRS will create a credit to your employer reporting account.
+- When an employer submits an adjustment to remove incorrectly reported wages from a member’s reported data and requests a refund of the associated contributions, NYSLRS will create a credit to your employer reporting account.
 This is a change from our past practice of mailing you a refund check and letter with details so you could return the money to the member.
 The payroll contact at your organization will receive a letter with the member’s information along with the amount of the contributions you must refund to them.
 The credit will be applied to the first report you submit 15 days after the refund is processed.